linrongbin16/commons.nvim/docs/commons_logging.md

 Returns:

-- Returns whether logging system has the logger instance.
+- Returns whether logging system has the logger.

 ### `get`